-White (Basdaku) beach of Moalboal which prides of its long stretch of fine, white sand suitable for beach bumming.
+White (Basdaku) beach of Moalboal prides of its long stretch of fine, white sand suitable for beach bumming.
 At sundown, the beach also offers a perfect spot for sunset viewing.

 Sardine Fish of Moalboal

 Panagsama beach of Moalboal is where all water adventures happen.
 Its shore is filled with diving centers which offer scuba and free diving courses both for beginners and advanced divers; and an island hopping experience to Pescador and its neighboring islands.
-Common sights under its water are slow-swimming turtles, dolphins, a tornado of tiny flickering sardine fish, and unadulterated coral reef which make Moalboal one of the best diving sites and marine sanctuaries in the Philippines
+Common sights under its water are slow-swimming turtles, some dolphins, a tornado of tiny flickering sardine fish, and unadulterated coral reef which make Moalboal one of the best diving sites and marine sanctuaries in the Philippines

 Whale Sharks of Oslob

-An underwater shot of the ginormous whale sharks of Oslob, Cebu.
 There are three (3) guided whale shark watching centers in the Philippines.
 One is at Donsol in southern Luzon, the first of the three; second is at Southern Leyte; and the third which is also the most popular is at Oslob, Cebu.

-Small sharks at the shallows of Sumilon island.
+Here are small sharks at the shallows of Sumilon island.
 The shark is one of the reasons why people visit the island for a snorkeling experience.

 Cuartel of Oslob

-The Cuartel Ruins of Oslob, Cebu.
-Take a side trip to this heritage site after a whale watching adventure.
+The Cuartel Ruins of Oslob, Cebu – take a side trip to this heritage site after a whale watching adventure.

-Here are the top spots that you can find in North Cebu suitable for an itinerary for 2 to 3 days.
+Here are the top spots that you can find in North Cebu, suitable for an itinerary for 2 to 3 days.

 Danasan Eco Adventure Park of Danao

-Head out to the great outdoor and go rappelling, trekking, waterfall exploration, high cable traverse, zipline, wakeboarding, or ATV ride.
+Head out to the great outdoor and go rappelling, trekking, waterfall exploration, high cable traverse, zipline, wakeboarding, or ATV ride at Danasan Eco Adventure Park.
 Contact them at +63 917 301 3171, +63 922 865 5779.